 In the same year Sensei Sargeant was awarded his Godan, whilst training at the birth place of Aikido (Iwama Dojo), by Saito Sensei.
 In November 2002, Sensei Sargeant gained his Rokudan.
 Sensei Sargeant also holds a Yondan Bukiwaza.

-As Sensei Sargeant now resides in Greece and is the head of Takemusu Iwama
+As Sensei Sargeant is the head of Takemusu Iwama

 Aikido in Great Britain, Greece and Russia, the organisation changed it's name